Akhildotexe/P-converter/README.md

 # 🅿️ converter
  scans a  str input and replaces a "P" or "p" instance with 🅿️
+# inspired by: Kunal